tgrabiec/scylla/docs/dev/topology-over-raft.md

 2. write_both_read_old

     Precondition: All old and new replicas:

-       a) see the transition info from step 1 via local token metadata and effective replication maps.
+    1. see the transition info from step 1 via local token metadata and effective replication maps.

-       b) are prepared for receiving writes for the local tablet replica.
+    2. are prepared for receiving writes for the local tablet replica.

 3. streaming